Recipe Parameter Tag

 Used only by those who have created their own CHM-format context sensitive help files to accompany their application.

-Recipe Ingredient tag properties, I/O tab
+Recipe Parameter tag properties, I/O tab

 Changing this parameter will automatically update the CSV file.